krateoplatformops/oasgen-provider/README.md

 - **RestDefinition:** A custom resource that defines how API resources are managed in Kubernetes based on OAS specifications.
 - **RDC (Rest Dynamic Controller):** A controller deployed by the provider to manage resources defined by a RestDefinition.
 - **OAS (OpenAPI Specification):** A standard, language-agnostic interface description for REST APIs.
-- **WebService:** A wrapper service that maintains consistent API interfaces when needed.
+- **Plugin:** A wrapper service that maintains consistent API interfaces when needed.
-- **BasicAuth:** A simple authentication method using username and password credentials.

 ## Architecture